Waimea-Krclark/level-2-programming-assessment/README.md

 ## Project Description

 Maze game is a game about navigating a procedurally generated maze to reach the exit.
-It is a top down game where the player controls the character (@) using WASD.
+It is a top down game where the player controls the character (O) using WASD.
 When the player reaches the exit door (D) a win condition is triggered.